luapower/luapower-all/socketloop.md

 A socket loop enables coroutine-based asynchronous I/O programming model for [TCP sockets][TCP socket].
 The concept is similar to [Copas], the API and the implementation are different.
-Supports both symmetric and asymmetric coroutines.
+Supports both [symmetric][coro] and asymmetric coroutines.

 [Copas]: http://keplerproject.github.com/copas/